Top 25 1099 Deductions For Independent Contractors

 If you do pay state taxes, taking the sales tax break on your federal taxes might be beneficial if you make a larger purchase like an engagement ring or a car.
 But because the standard deduction for 2018 has increased, it might be worth calculating both scenarios to see which will give you the better deduction.

-It's Time To Take Advantage Of These 1099 Write Offs!
+Use the 1099 Deductible Expenses List To Take Advantage Of These Write Offs!

 There you have it.
+The comprehensive 1099 deductive expenses list.
 25 write offs you may be missing to help you out during tax time.
 Check out this list of other potential write-offs for small business owners and see if you qualify to capitalize on them.